 Please watch this informative video regarding cantaloupes and food safety in California.

-While we strive to prevent any food borne bacteria from being carried on the fruit to the consumer, it is extremely difficult to be certain that the external surface of fruit is 100% pathogen free.
-Therefore, we highly recommend that the consumer also use good food safety practices in their kitchen, taking care to prevent cross contamination with utensils and cutting surfaces from the outer surface of the melon and from other foods.
+While we strive to prevent any food-borne bacteria from being carried on the fruit to the consumer, it is extremely difficult to be certain that the external surface of the fruit is 100% pathogen free.
+Therefore, we highly recommend that the consumer also use good food safety practices in their kitchen, taking care to prevent cross-contamination with utensils and cutting surfaces from the outer surface of the melon and from other foods.